 You must register with the Office of Attorney Registration, pay the required fee and take the Oath of Admission to be sworn in as an attorney licensed to practice law in Colorado.
 Click here for more information on taking the Oath of Admission.

 If you passed the bar exam, information will be posted on our website under Bar Exam Results explaining the pre-registration requirements for participation in the Admission Ceremony.

 No. A ceremony is held for those who passed the most recent bar exam.
 Pre-registration is required.
 Successful Colorado bar exam candidates from earlier exam administrations, as well as On Motion and UBE Score Transfer applicants must take the oath of admission through the Office of Attorney Registration.

 Yes.
 If you are an exam applicant, you may take the oath of admission up to 18 months following the announcement of your bar results.

 Yes.
 Check with the Office of Attorney Registration to determine whether there is a limit on the number of guests permitted.

-A first professional law degree (JD or LLB) received from an ABA accredited law school is required for admission On Motion and UBE Score Transfer.
-You may be eligible to sit for the bar exam provided you meet additional requirements set forth in C.R.C.P.
-203.4(3)(b) or (c).
+A first professional law degree (JD or LLB) received from an ABA accredited law school is required for admission On Motion.
+You may be eligible for UBE Score Transfer or to sit for the bar exam.
+See C.R.C.P.
+203.3 and 203.4.